 For the sides, cut yardsticks in 12″ sections.
 I wanted one side to be colorful and the other to be subdued.
 We spaced the yardstick sections evenly, with small spaces between each to span the space.
-While you’re spacing them, clamp so they won’t move while he nailed them in.
-A pneumatic nailer enabled it to get done quickly.
+While you’re spacing them, clamp so they won’t move while nailing in.
+It goes quickly with a pneumatic nailer.